New temporary Budgens opens in Holt after fire destroyed store

 The temporary store, which is about half the size of the original Budgens and located in its carpark is expected to operate for around 15 months but will retain planning permission until January 2022.

-Jane Gurney-Read, managing director of Bakers and Larners, said it was wonderful to be able to open the temporary store, she said; “It’s absolutely amazing to be able to welcome customers back, they have missed the staff and the staff have missed the customers.
+Jane Gurney-Read, managing director for the CT Baker Group, said it was wonderful to be able to open the temporary store, she said; “It’s absolutely amazing to be able to welcome customers back, they have missed the staff and the staff have missed the customers.

 “Budgens is the heart of Holt and I think Holt was missing something and the community has really rallied around the team after the fire.
 We would have loved to have done a really big opening but we’re able to open before Christmas and the winter really hits.”